EricaLinaG/Emacsn/README.md

 as an _Emacs bootloader_ to allow multiple emacs configurations to exist at once.
 Most of the examples from the chemacs doc are incorporated here.

+When a profile is installed, the emacs-profiles.el will automatically add in any server profiles or alternative invocations which apply.
+Modify _~/.emacs-profiles.el_ to add new ones or change their names.

+Put them back into [emacs-profiles-orig.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-orig.el) so they will persist and reappear when you install all of this the next time.

 This repo can install the following:

   -  __Chemacs2__  - Our bootloader.
   -  Our Emacs boot choices
     - Install profiles are: